MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 - Stores large number of files.

 **Disadvantages**
-- Requires additional backup and restore step for remote storage (SMB).
+- Requires other backup and restore step for remote storage (SMB).
 - Requires separate configuration of security and data protection in the remote storage (SMB).
 - Another storage layer reduces availability and reliability of the overall system that is High availability and Disaster Recovery (HADR) will not work by default until you set up HADR for SMB storage.